Mbyam14/Projects-and-Code/README.md

 # Projects-and-Code

-This folder contains the code from a culmination of projects that I have created myself or have created with a group that I held a leading role in the development process.
+Projects & Code is a compilation of larger projects I built throughout my college career and projects I have worked on in my free time.